-Radiation is the energy that comes out of the source and travels through space and may even be able to penetrate through various materials.
-Sunshine is one of the familiar forms of radiation that delivers heat, sunshine and light.
-While we enjoy and depend on it, we also control our exposure to it.
-This is because prolonged exposure to certain radiations can lead to health problems and can eventually lead to death.
-In this article, let us discuss the types of radiation.
+The energy travelling through space is termed as radiation.
+Sunshine is one of the common forms of radiation that delivers heat, sunshine, and light.
+While we enjoy and depending on it, we also control our exposure to it.
+This is because prolonged exposure to certain radiations can lead to health problems that can eventually lead to death.
+Beyond ultraviolet radiation, higher-energy radiation exists and they are used in medicine.
+We get these radiations in low doses from space, from the air, and from the earth and rocks.
+In this article, let us discuss the different types of radiation.

 - Ionizing radiation

 - Non-ionizing radiation